rwb/c200/README.md

 * 22.1: The first part of the inferential process is deciding on a research question.
 * 22.2: A research question is a question that can be answered by way of the *scientific method*.
 * 22.3: In other words, if we can use scientific methods to answer a question that question is a research or *researchable* question.
-* 22.4: A research question could involve an effort to describe or explain.
+* 22.4: A research question involve an effort to either describe or explain some scientifically interesting phenomenon (possibly both).
 * 22.5: Descriptive research is designed to answer questions like "what's going on?"
 * 22.6: Here is an example of population and sample data on age at the time of release from prison from the North Carolina Department of Corrections (NCDOC) for the year 1978.